Who We Are

 Amy also provides consulting, custom workshops, and one-on-one distance mentoring.
 See her consulting page

-Bob Etzweiler – Program Director
+Bob Etzweiler – Senior Program Director

 Bob has always loved being outdoors.
 Before moving to Vermont in 2006, he was program director and naturalist at a summer camp / outdoor retreat center in his home state of Pennsylvania.
 Since then Bob has become a beloved mainstay at VWS, directing youth programs year-round, most notably Foxwalk Forest School, Teen Leadership Camp, Foxwalk Day Camp, and Otter Day Camp.